Slow Leak in Tire Causes on a RAV4: How to Find the Leak

 Quick Answer

-To find a slow tire leak on a RAV4, check the cold tire pressure with a gauge, compare it with the driver-door tire label, inspect the tread and sidewalls, then spray soapy water on the tread, valve stem, bead, and rim.
-Bubbles show where air is escaping.
+To find a slow tire leak on a RAV4, check the cold tire pressure with a gauge, compare it with the driver-door tire label, inspect the tread and sidewalls, then spray soapy water on the tread, valve stem, bead, rim edge, and sidewall.
+Steady bubbles show where air is escaping.
+Tread punctures may be repairable, but sidewall damage, shoulder damage, bulges, exposed cords, or a cracked wheel need professional service.

 Key Takeaways